 Most poor adult behaviour isn’t at the extreme end of the spectrum though.
 There are more common examples of negative behaviour at kids sport.

-Watch the video to listen to Kane’s story Then think about the points below.
+Click the PLAY button to listen to Kane’s story Then complete the activity below.

 Now ask yourself:

 - Did the adults calling out help Kane?

 - If it persists all game, how might this affect other kids and adults at the game?

 - Developing decision making skills is a huge benefit of sport.
 Kids need to practice what they’re learning and make their own decisions, without instruction from the sideline

 - Coaching should be left to the coach